 Paczuska and Hunter say peer reviews made them "crazy" as some experts said the school was brilliant and others said it wasn't.
-Tim Coulson, the former regional schools commissioner, told
+Tim Coulson, the former regional schools commissioner, told goes with it."

-Paczuska to "keep going" whenever he visited.
 Without Reach2's support after the Ofsted, Paczuska says she might have crumbled.
 "My manager said one day, 'what you have to do, Nadia, is realise this will always be hard'.
 It changed something for me.
-I will achieve an exceptional school, but I won't get the badge that goes with it."
+I will achieve an exceptional school, but I won't get the badge that